mikl0s/ai_coding_tools/docs/next-story.md

 ## 5. Update and Commit

-- After completing the story and passing tests, update @plan.md and @README.md.
+- After completing the story and passing tests, update plan.md in docs folder and README.md in the root.
 - Use meaningful commit messages to document the progress and commit the changes but no pushing.